 Then, we focus on collective practices.
 Principals and teams are developed to undo their collective racist practices and create new norms.

 Finally, teams are able to critically examine their policies with an antiracist lens and design sustainable antiracist policies that become the cornerstone of an antiracist organizational culture.

 October - November 2023

 Applications are accepted on a rolling basis until the deadline.
-Round 1: Due October 6th, 2023.
-If spots are still available after Round 1, Round 2 applications are due November 27, 2023
+Applications are due November 13, 2023

 During orientation, accepted leaders learn more about The Collective and officially commit to the program.